-The mysterious nature of outer space makes it a popular theme for kids from any walk of life.
-The promise of adventure and exploration embodied by space travel can be incorporated in a variety of fun games for all ages.
+The mysterious nature of outer space makes it a popular theme and an intriguing topic for kids.
+The promise of adventure and exploration embodied by space travel can be incorporated into a variety of fun games for all ages.
+If you're looking for some fun and educational kid space games, check out these 12 awesome options.

 Solar System Swipe

 This DIY card game will teach kids about the different kinds of planets while encouraging some competitive space-inspired exploration.
 Groups of three to seven players will have the most success with Solar System Swipe.
 Children ages eight and up will best be able to grasp the concept of gameplay.
-The game should take anywhere from 10-30 minutes.
+The game should take anywhere from 10 to 30 minutes.

 - Standard deck of playing cards